 Keiser M3i Price

-The bike is more expensive than the Keiser M3 Plus by approximately $100 with the major difference being that the console has bluetooth and your results of your workouts can be displayed and analyzed with the GoInd App.
+The bike is more expensive than the Keiser M3 (when I checked) with the major difference being addtional adjustability and the console has bluetooth and your results of your workouts can be displayed and analyzed with compatible Appa.

 Being able to upload your information to the GoInd fitness App is more than you get with most spin bikes and it allows you to track and monitor performance.
 It would be good if the bluetooth capability allowed you to work with other Apps too but it is useful for feedback and analyzing your stats and fitness.

 It is a very quiet bike, looks good and is stable and durable.
 You can easily move it from room to room on the transport wheels.
 It doesn’t take up much room when not in use.
 All this and the fact you can get a great workout form this spin bike make it great for home use as well as the gym.

 If you are serious about your workouts and/or training this bike is definitely going to keep up with you and provide many hours of pain and/or pleasure (depending on how you feel).

 I’ve been reviewing spin bikes for a few weeks now and your review above was the crispest and easiest to follow.
 Thanks for taking the time to review!